History of the Far North of Scotland Railway Line: Fortrose Branch

 The Black Isle lies between Nairn and Invergordon, with relatively moderate salt water crossings of the Moray Forth and Cromarty Firth.
 The Great North of Scotland attempted to get access to Inverness by a railway crossing the Black Isle, and as a tactical move the Highland Railway promoted a branch line to Fortrose from Muir of Ord.
 The line opened in 1894, but was never economically significant.
 Passenger services were withdrawn in 1951 and the line closed completely in 1960.

 Dingwall and Skye Railway

 The importance of reaching the West Coast led to the promotion of the Dingwall and Skye Railway.
-Authorised in 1865 the long line was to branch from the Far North Line at Dingwall and run to Kyle of Lochalsh, facing the Isle of Skye across Kyle Akin.
+Authorised by the Dingwall and Skye Railway Act 1865 (28 & 29 Vict. c. ccxxiii), the long line was to branch from the Far North Line at Dingwall and run to Kyle of Lochalsh, facing the Isle of Skye across Kyle Akin.
 The line faced serious money problems and was also excluded from Strathpeffer by the intransigence of a local land owner there.
 The line opened as far as Stromeferry, on Loch Carron, in 1870.
 Kyle of Lochalsh was finally reached in 1897, and continues in operation today.